codeonlyjs/website/content/guide/routerDetails.md

 * External URLs - URLs in a form as seen by the browser (and the user).

-* URL Mapper - the object the can internalize and externalize URLs.
+* URL Mapper - an object that internalizes and externalizes URLs.

-Let's take a look at each of these concepts in a more details...
+Let's take a look at each of these concepts in a more detail...

 ## The Router

-The `Router` class is the main participant involved in routing.
+The `Router` class is the main participant in routing whose responsibilities include:

-It's main responsibilities include:

 * Receiving URL load requests
 * Matching URLs to route handlers
 * Firing a sequence of events for each URL navigation
 * Handling clean up of cancelled navigations

-Almost always, there's only ever a single instance of the router and by convention we usually create and configure it a file named `router.js` that exports a singleton `router` object instance:
+Almost always, there is only ever a single instance of the router.

+The convention is to create and configure the router in a file named `router.js` that exports a singleton `router` object instance:

 ```js